Home/Legumes/Red Kidney Bean

 How to Select

-Choose beans that are firm and free from cracks or blemishes.
-Check for a uniform color and avoid any that appear shriveled.
+Choose beans that are uniform in color and free from cracks or blemishes.
+Avoid beans with a musty smell.

 How to Store